arnolddevos/arnolddevos.github.io/_posts/2018-03-26-Scala_Effects.md

 ## Thunks and Monads

 In practice the `IOEffect` would be passed implicitly like so: `println(x: String)(implicit e: IOEffect): Unit`.
-This allows use to write an expression like `println("Hello World")` which does no printing but produces a _thunk_ or suspended action.
+This allows us to write an expression like `println("Hello World")` which does no printing but produces a _thunk_ or suspended action.

 The thunk is an immutable value that can be incorporated into other thunks of the same type or into data structures.
 Its type is `implicit IOEffect => Unit`.
 The corresponding type would be `IO[Unit]` if we were using a monad to represent IO effects.